Subscribe

 What were the predictors of poor outcome in the ASCoP registry?

-What are the potential implications of the ASCoP registry findings for the management of severe aortic stenosis with concomitant coronary artery disease?
+What are the implications of the ASCoP registry findings for the decision-making process of the Heart Team in managing severe aortic stenosis with concomitant coronary artery disease?

 X